elonazoulay/presto/presto-docs/src/main/sphinx/functions/session-info.rst

     Returns the current user running the query.

-    .. note:: This is a SQL-standard function and does not use parenthesis.
+    .. note:: This is part of the SQL-standard and does not use parenthesis.